luandph/training/networking/http.md

 ### 4.

 Create `POST /users/{id}` that returns the JSON response from the external API `https://jsonplaceholder.typicode.com/users/{id}`.
 If no user found, return `{"error": "User not found"}`

+### 4.

+For undefined routes, return "404 Not Found".